-In addition to his position as medical and laboratory director at Rational Therapeutics, Robert A. Nagourney, MD, is an instructor of Pharmacology at the University of California, Irvine School of Medicine.
+In addition to his position as medical and laboratory director at Rational Therapeutics, Robert A. Nagourney, MD, is a Clinical Professor at the University of California, Irvine School of Medicine.
 He is board-certified in Internal Medicine, Medical Oncology and Hematology.

 A native of Bridgeport, Connecticut, Dr. Nagourney completed his undergraduate education at Boston University, earning a BA in Chemistry, Summa Cum Laude, Phi Beta Kappa with Distinction in Biochemistry.
 He received his medical degree at McGill University in Montreal, Canada, where he was a University Scholar.
 After completing his residency in Internal Medicine at the University of California, Irvine, Dr. Nagourney received fellowship training in Medical Oncology at Georgetown University in Washington, DC.
 He went on to complete a second fellowship in Hematology at the Scripps Institute in La Jolla, California, where he was the recipient of the Scripps Institute Young Investigator Award.